The Best Time for an Open House

 • Neighbors-only Open House: No one wants to admit it, but people are nosey about their neighbors…and even more so when they know their neighbor is about to sell their home.
 Why?
 The sale price and condition of that home provides immediate market intel on their own home’s worth.
 So door knock 50 houses in each direction and get the word out so it’s a neighborhood event.
 It’s a great way to get more listings in the area…and it doesn’t need to be a long window.
 Go for 11:30am – 1pm so you can transition easily into the public Open House (and give the locals the “exclusive” look).
 This neighbors-only exclusive is a great add-on to the Mega Open House strategy since you’re going through the effort of throwing a big event that will attract neighbors.

-So definitely work with your seller to coordinate as many days and times as possible for Open Houses.
-Because “the best time for an Open House” is whenever your target audience can attend.
 Spreading your bets across a few day and time options will accommodate as many buyers as possible…and that is in both you and your seller’s interest.
 Plus, when you can deviate from the usual weekend afternoon time slot, you also get to be more creative with your Open House promotion.

 FAQs